Nick Ahmed Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.1 K/9, which ranks 24th in MLB.
+- The Marlins pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Marlins rank 18th in baseball in home runs surrendered (16 total, 1.2 per game).
+- Marlins pitchers combine to give up 16 total home runs at a rate of 1.1 per game (to rank 15th in the league).

-- Rogers (0-2) gets the start for the Marlins, his third of the season.
+- Garrett (0-0) gets the starting nod for the Marlins, his second this season.

-- His most recent time out was on Saturday against the New York Mets, when the left-hander tossed 4 2/3 innings, surrendering three earned runs while allowing four hits.
+- The lefty last appeared on Sunday against the New York Mets, when he threw 4 2/3 innings, allowing two earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.